ChronoZaga/Game-Mode/README.md

 # Game Mode

 A GUI to quickly switch my pc into "Game Mode" before playing a game, and back into "Desktop Mode" after I'm done.
+Use the included INI file to change settings.
 ___________________________________________________________________________________________________________________

 When the "Game Mode" button is pushed it...